Digital First Media: History

 As of 2012, the combined newspapers and online media outlets managed by the company had 66.6 million readers.
 In 2017, the company was ranked third-largest among the newspaper groups in the country.
 Alden Global Capital has been accused of "strip mining" its newspaper holdings.
 In October 2017, the company's CEO, Steve Rossi, stepped down from his position.
 In February 2018, Digital First Media put in a $11.9 million winning bid to purchase the Boston Herald.

 In March 2016, a bankruptcy judge approved the sale of Freedom Communications and its two major newspapers, the Orange County Register and the Riverside Press-Enterprise to Digital First Media.
 The papers were integrated into Digital First Media's Los Angeles Newspaper Group, which was renamed the Southern California News Group on the same day.

-In November 2018, DFM announced plans to lay off 107 staff from its Colorado Springs, Colorado financial services operations, as it outsources the work to Genpact starting December 28.
+In November 2018, Digital First Media announced plans to lay off 107 staff from its Colorado Springs, Colorado financial services operations, as it outsources the work to Genpact starting December 28.

 In January 2019, Digital First Media acquired 7.5% of Gannett's public stock, and made an unsolicited bid to acquire Gannett for $1.36 billion.
-On February 4, 2019 Gannett's board "unanimously rejected" the offer, saying "that MNG does not have a realistic plan to acquire Gannett".
+On February 4, 2019, Gannett's board "unanimously rejected" the offer, saying "that MNG does not have a realistic plan to acquire Gannett".
 On February 11, 2019, Gannett issued a press release accusing Digital First Media of engaging in a proxy fight.
 After a failed attempt to place 3 nominees on Gannett's board of directors through a proxy vote on May 16, 2019, DFM reduced their stake to 4.2%.
 In August 2019, GateHouse Media ultimately announced its intent to acquire Gannett instead.

-On Feb.
-5, 2020, MediaNews Group purchased the assets of Minnesota-based Red Wing Publishing/Big Fish Works.
+On February 5, 2020, Digital First Media purchased the assets of Minnesota-based Red Wing Publishing/Big Fish Works.
 The sale included the Hutchinson Leader, the Litchfield Independent Review, the International Falls Journal, the Lakeshore Weekly News, the Chanhassen Villager, Chaska Herald, Eden Prairie News, Jordan Independent, Shakopee Valley News, Prior Lake American and the Savage Pacer.

-In April 2020, two of Minneapolis' west metro newspapers—The Eden Prairie News and Lakeshore Weekly News bought earlier in 2020 by Digital First Media—announced their closure at the end of April 2020 due to a decline in advertising revenue during the coronavirus outbreak.
+In April 2020, two of Minneapolis' west metro newspapers—The Eden Prairie News and Lakeshore Weekly News bought earlier in 2020 by Digital First Media—announced their closure at the end of April 2020 due to a decline in advertising revenue amid the COVID-19 pandemic.

+On May 25, 2021, Alden Global Capital acquired Tribune Publishing.
+With its combined holdings, Alden became the second-largest owner of newspapers in the United States in terms of subscribers, behind only Gannett.

+On July 10, 2023, Digital First Media acquired The San Diego Union-Tribune for an undisclosed sum.
+That August, the company acquired The Scranton Times-Tribune and three other daily newspapers from Times-Shamrock Communications.
+The sale included weekly and periodic newspapers and commercial printing operations—Absolute Distribution Inc. and Times-Shamrock Creative Services.